jcybul/Carousel/README.md

 The Carousel irrigation system is an agricultural research system used to measure the effects of different water salinities on plants.

-This project is meant to create a supplementary automatic irrigation system to the exiting carousel, using the spinning capabilities it already has.
+This project is meant to create a supplementary automatic irrigation system to the existing carousel, using the spinning capabilities it already has.
 For this project we will be using a raspberry pi 4 with Raspbian as the operating system.
 The hardware components required are the following.

    1 Raspberry pi 4 (https://www.raspberrypi.org/products/raspberry-pi-4-model-b/)
    2  Electronic ball valves (https://www.amazon.com/gp/product/B06XRJF4JG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)